 As I write, my little 5-week old twin puppies are happily slopping up turkey, egg and goat milk.
 One puppy will stay to live with me.
 The other has a lovely home waiting for her where her new mom will feed her nothing but raw food.

 By the time these puppies go home, they’ll have eaten chicken, turkey, beef, pork, lamb, venison, rabbit and more.
 And they’ll do so with little in the way of tummy upsets.

-When you bring home a new puppy that was not raised on raw, it can be a bit trickier to get him started – although really not that difficult.
-There are just a few guidelines you need to follow to avoid digestive upset as your puppy transitions from kibble to raw food.
+When you bring home a new puppy that was not raised on raw, it can be a bit trickier to get him started.
+Don’t be afraid or intimidated.
+There are just a few guidelines to follow to avoid digestive upset as your puppy transitions from kibble to raw food.

 Here are a few tips for getting your puppy started on raw with a minimum of fuss – and minimal stains on your rugs!

 It’s not wise to mix your puppy’s raw food with kibble.

 Because kibble requires a different pH in the gut to digest, it will make your puppy more susceptible to the bacteria in the raw meats.
 He’s capable of handling this bacteria just fine.
 But once you add in artificial foods, the meat will sit in his digestive tract twice as long.
 This means there’s a much greater chance of harmful bacteria building up.

 Regardless of whether you’re preparing your own raw or are using a prepared raw food, it’s best to start with one protein source.
 Give that one protein for a good week.
 If there are no signs of digestive upset, start your puppy on a second source of protein, and so on.

 Muscle meat should make up about 35% to 50% of the diet.

 3. Balance The Calcium And Phosphorus